lucapisano/GreenPassValidator/readme.md

 - Validation certificates caching for configurable TimeSpan to improve performance (default is 24h)
 - Support for custom Trust List servers is provided using appsettings.json

+Current implementation does not check for certificate revocation lists, if any jurisdiction uses them.

 ```csharp
 //In ASP.NET Core projects, call .AddGreenPassValidator() in ConfigureServices() method
 public void ConfigureServices(IServiceCollection services)